beekpr/prometheus-statuspage-pusher/README.md

 # prometheus-statuspage-pusher

-A fork of [Whyeasy/prometheus-statuspage-pusher](https://github.com/Whyeasy/prometheus-statuspage-pusher) with backfilling support and minor enhancements.
+A fork of [beekpr/prometheus-statuspage-pusher](https://github.com/beekpr/prometheus-statuspage-pusher) with minor enhancements and focus on components instead of metrics.

+## Usage